-Structure and Function:
+Keratinocyte Structure and Function

-Immune role of keratinocytes:
+Immune Role of Keratinocytes

-Differentiation of Keratinocytes:
+Differentiation of Keratinocytes

 Keratinocyte stem cells reside in the basal layer of the epidermis, which is the lowest layer of the stratified epithelia.
 These cells divide to give rise to transient amplifying cells which divide further, and differentiate, as they move upwards in the epidermis.
 The differentiating cells produce compounds and other proteins which are critical to the integrity of the outermost layer of the skin, the stratum corneum.
 The keratinocytes in the stratum corneum are dead squamous cells that are no longer multiplying.
 Once keratinocytes reach the corneum, they are said to be keratinazed, or cornified, creating the tough outer layer of skin.

-There are major proteins found in keratinocytes are keratins.
+The major proteins found in keratinocytes are keratins.
 These proteins form the cytoskeleton of keratinocytes, and keratin expression changes as transient amplifying cells differentiate and move to the most superficial stratum corneum.
 These keratins are what make up our hair and nails, which is why defects in keratin expression result in various diseases of the epidermis, as well as the hair and nails.

 Generation of Stably Expressing Cell Lines in 28 Days

 Stable RNAi Cell Line Generation: Stable Gene Knockdown

 Encapsulation of Protein, RNA, mRNA, and DNA Molecules into Liposomes